MyHomeMyData/ioBroker.e3oncan/README.md

 -->
 ### **WORK IN PROGRESS**
 * (MyHomeMyData) Improvements based on findings in review as of 2024-01-25
+* (MyHomeMyData) Checkbox for data collectiton on internal bus is now checked per default

 ### 0.6.15 (2024-01-23)
 * (MyHomeMyData) Fix for Utf8 codec for handling of special characters, e.g. umlauts